carden24/Bioinformatics_scripts/Mohn_Lab_Computational_research_best_practices.md

 1. Write programs for people, not computers.

-    - Clarity should be emphasized.
+    - Clarity should be emphasized
     - Use informative variable names, avoid using names of existing functions of variables (e.g. mean)
     - Variables should be nouns, functions should be verbs
     - Be consistent with indentation